Hole In The Soul

 Dig deeper with Sebastian →

-the feeling of meaninglessness resulting from the frustration of our existential needs which in turn has become a universal phenomenon in our industrial societies
+the feeling of meaninglessness resulting from the frustration of our existential needs … Human beings, in other words, do not live by bread alone.

 Maté, Gabor, In the Realm of Hungry Ghosts: Close Encounters With Addiction, 2008supporting